-French Film Evening – Postponed
+French Film Evening – Saturday 7 March

-The film we plan to show is the spoof spy comedy OSS 117: Cairo, Nest of Spies from 2008, starring Jean Dujardin and Bérénice Bejo and directed by Michel Hazanavicius (all of whom went on to do The Artist).
+We have chose to show the spoof spy comedy OSS 117: Cairo, Nest of Spies from 2008, starring Jean Dujardin and Bérénice Bejo and directed by Michel Hazanavicius (all of whom went on to do ‘The Artist’).
 Set in 1955, the film follows the exploits of a French secret agent, Hubert Bonisseur de La Bath/OSS 117, as he is sent to Cairo to investigate the disappearance of his best friend and fellow spy Jack Jefferson, only to stumble into a web of international intrigue.
 The film won four international awards.

 This is what reviews on IMDB say: